DNA-Bioboss/2026_AMD_Academy_MicrobeTrace_S1/README.md

   * Visualize transmission patterns using MicrobeTrace tools (e.g., shapes, colors, labels)

 This exercise emphasizes the integration of epidemiologic and genomic data with network visualization to support outbreak investigation.

+Download the files and begin the exercise by following the MicrobeTrace_Instructions_April2026